ugr-sail/sinergym/docs/source/pages/environments.rst

 - **action_variables**: List of the action variables that simulator is going to process like schedule control actuator in the building model.
 These variables must be defined in the building model (IDF file) correctly before simulation.
 You can modify **manually** in the IDF file or using our **action definition** extra configuration field in which you set what you want to control and Sinergym takes care of modifying this file for you automatically.
-For more information about this automatic adaptation in section HIPERENLACE.
+For more information about this automatic adaptation in section :ref:`action_definition`.

 - **action_space**: Definition of the action space following the **gym standard**.
 This definition can be discrete or continuous and must be consistent with the previously defined action variables (Sinergym will show inconsistency as usual).